ingramleedy/Cross-Border-Flying/README.md

 # US Custom Border (Southern Point of Entry)

-This respository maintains a directory of airport restaurants viewable as waypoints on the ForeFlight map page by using the ForeFlight *content packs*.
+This respository maintains a directory of US Custom Border Patrol Ports of Entry for the Southern area of the US viewable as waypoints on the ForeFlight map page by using the ForeFlight *content packs*.
 This allows you to research and plan your destination around food.

-As an example, this is how the restaurants are shown over Florida, once the content pack is imported and selected from maps.

 [US CBP Souther Border](https://ingramleedy.github.io/Cross-Border-Flying/contentpacks/US%20CBP%20Southern%20Border.zip) download